kannans89/graphql-learning/12.Validation/validation.md

 ```

-If you enter a proper input for each field for example
+Enter a proper input for each field ,for example-

 ```javascript
      {